rnewson/couchdb-lucene/README.md

 <h1>News</h1>

-The indexing API in 0.3 will change once again to allow multiple design documents and "views" into Lucene.
-It will also move much of the Lucene-specific stuff into an options object.
-Please read the TODO for details.
+The indexing API in 0.3 has changed since 0.2 to  allow multiple design documents and "views" into Lucene.
+It will moves the Lucene-specific stuff into an options object.

-The indexing API in 0.2 has completely changed, please re-read this document and report any surprises/bugs to the bug tracker;
+<h1>Issue Tracking</h1>
 Issue tracking now available at <a href="http://rnewson.lighthouseapp.com/projects/27420-couchdb-lucene"/>lighthouseapp</a>.

 <h1>System Requirements</h1>